13o-bbr-bbq/Broken_LLM_Integration_App/README.md

 ```

 5. Importing Table Data.
-The current version of Broken Chatbot accesses the DBMS (MySQL) `users` table.
+The current version of Broken Chatbot accesses the `users` table of DBMS (MySQL).
 The structure of the `users` table is shown below.

 ```python